jdoleary/WebsocketPie/packages/PieServer/readme.md

-# PieServer
+# @websocketpie/server

-Greater API can be found in the readme at top level.
-This document contains specifics only to PieServer.
+## Getting Started
+Start the server with `npx @websocketpie/server` or checkout the repository at https://github.com/jdoleary/WebsocketPie to run from source.

-## Files (abstract to specific)
+## Files

 - index.js
   - Starts the PieServer.